Academic Catalog

 Creating opportunity for students through the generous funding of two endowments.
 These funds create grants to support student research and production projects.
 They also contribute to the incredible facilities and equipment of the Park School, a resource that is available to students through courses and co-curricular activities from their first semester.
 This opportunity prepares students for the professional environments of internships and jobs.

 Introducing our students to the vast professional network of Park School alumni.
 With over 70 years of alumni impacting the field of communications, this network has perpetuated a pipeline of opportunities for Park School students.
-It begins with connecting to students in their first semester through S’Park: Igniting your Future in Communications and continues throughout their Park School experience.
 Park School alumni generously create many opportunities for internships and jobs for the next generation, not only in the traditional media capitals, but everywhere they apply their craft.

 Co-curricular Media Organizations